 Students will also attend three class meetings during the semester and meet periodically on an individual basis with the Coordinator.

-The Coordinator, as time permits, will also make on-site visits and meet with students and their on-site supervisors. .
+The Coordinator, as time permits, will also make on-site visits and meet with students and their supervisors. .

 The Department of Journalism and Media Studies makes every effort to make sure out students gain the professional and educational experiences that will give them a leg up on their post-graduation careers.
 The faculty and staff are dedicated to assisting you reach your career goals and dreams by providing both on-campus networking opportunities and connection to our vast network of alumni.
 For more information, please contact JMS Director Steven Miller .